AlphaHydrae/eventful/README.md

 ee.emit('foo'); // #=> "The foo event was emitted."
 ```

-Dtailed API documentation will be coming soon.
+Detailed API documentation will be coming soon.

 <a name="installation"></a>
 ## Installation